Why Doesn't Buddhism Follow the Hindu Caste System? A Deep Dive into Equality and Liberation

 Conclusion: A Path to Liberation for All

 Buddhism's rejection of the Hindu caste system represents a radical departure from traditional social structures.
 This rejection isn't merely a social reform; it is deeply rooted in the core tenets of Buddhist philosophy, emphasizing the equality of all beings and the potential for liberation through personal effort.
 The Buddha's teachings, by focusing on individual practice and universal principles, provide a path to enlightenment that transcends social hierarchies and offers hope for liberation to all, regardless of their background or birth.
-The lasting legacy of this egalitarian approach continues to inspire social justice movements and inform Buddhist practice across the globe.
+Still, the lasting legacy of this egalitarian approach continues to inspire social justice movements and inform Buddhist practice across the globe.
 It stands as a testament to the transformative power of a philosophy that prioritizes compassion, understanding, and the inherent dignity of every individual.